Dogfalo/materialize/README.md

-# This library is not maintained anymore
+# This library is no longer maintained

 <p align="center">
   <a href="http://materializecss.com/">